Wall St profit up, but NYC budget in peril-comptroller

 The city's unemployment rate has recently ticked up, hitting 9.5 percent in April, probably because more people have resumed looking for jobs, the report said.

-The mayor is relying heavily on $4 billion of non-recurring funds to balance the next budget, and the comptroller said Bloomberg should develop a back-up plan in case the courts block him from selling taxi medallions.
+The mayor is relying heavily on $4 billion of non-recurring funds to balance the next budget, and the comptroller said Bloomberg should develop a back-up plan in case a $1 billion sale of taxi medallions cannot go ahead due to a lawsuit.

 The city can sell only 400 of a planned 2,000 new taxi medallions until the state approves a provision to offer the disabled "meaningful accessibility" to all taxicabs, for-hire vehicles and hail vehicles, the report said.